Which of the following is a disadvantage of sexual reproduction? | Channels for Pearson+

 Consider the disadvantages of sexual reproduction: It typically requires more energy and time because organisms must find and attract a mate.

-Evaluate the options given in the problem: Compare each statement to the known advantages and disadvantages of sexual reproduction.
+Evaluate the options given in the problem: The options suggest various outcomes of sexual reproduction, such as genetic diversity and population growth.

-Recognize that the correct disadvantage is that sexual reproduction requires more energy and time to find a mate, as opposed to asexual reproduction, which is faster and requires less energy.
+Recognize the correct disadvantage: The correct disadvantage of sexual reproduction is that it requires more energy and time to find a mate, compared to asexual reproduction, which does not require a mate and can be faster and less energy-intensive.

 Watch next